History of Christian universalism: 21st century

 In her massive 2013 monograph The Christian Doctrine of Apokatastasis, A Critical Assessment from the New Testament to Eriugena, Ilaria L.E.
 Ramelli argues that apokatastasis (restoration) is a major patristic doctrine stemming from Greek philosophy and Jewish-Christian Scriptures.
 She makes the case for its presence and Christological and Biblical foundation in many Fathers, analysing its meaning and development from the birth of Christianity to Eriugena.

 Contemporary Conservative Evangelical teachers of ultimate reconciliation include Thomas Talbott and J.D.
 Leavitt, founder of Heavenly Faith.

-Two Christian theologians of the 20th and 21st centuries who wrote in support of universalism and have received major notice are also J.A.T.
+Two Christian theologians of the 20th and 21st centuries who wrote in support of universalism and have received major notice are J.A.T.
 Robinson and John Hick.
 Both argued for universalism as coming from God's nature as being of omnipotent love and stated that as time went on after death, some would temporarily refuse to repent, but none would refuse to repent forever.
 Hick, in particular, stated that the seemingly contradictory nature of the Bible's references to damnation came about because the warnings of hell are conditional to warn men about eternal suffering if they permanently refuse to repent, but nobody would actually make that choice.

+A proponent of the idea of universal salvation is also the Polish Cardinal Grzegorz Ryś, who in an interview on September 26, 2024, claimed that "[...] all people, regardless of which religion they profess, OR WHETHER THEY PROFESS NONE AT ALL, are saved through the death, resurrection, and ascension of the Lord Jesus".